-The Virginia DDS is currently contributing to the development of the SSA national Disability Case Processing System that all state DDS' will use by the close of 2016.
-We are providing subject matter experts (SMEs) for vendor file, fiscal processes, management information reporting, and systems changes.
-The SME on the vendor file is representing the entire Philadelphia region in developing the national vendor file that will replace state specific vendor files.
-We also have a SME on the Service Level agreements negotiated between SSA and the DDSs.
+The Virginia DDS has contributed to the development of the SSA national Disability Case Processing System (DCPS) by providing subject matter experts (SMEs) for vendor file, fiscal processes, management information reporting, and systems changes.
+In 2017 the Virginia DDS will join five other state DDS' in processing claims in DCPS to assist in further testing and development.